Adityadwivedi00/Secure-file-Sharing/README.md

 # Secure-file-Sharing
 # 🔐 Secure File Sharing System (Flask Version)
+-- one single file contribute for thi version
 This is a secure file-sharing backend built using **Flask**, **SQLite**, and **JWT authentication**.
 It supports two types of users:

 - 🛠 **Ops User** – can upload `.pptx`, `.docx`, and `.xlsx` files